Greatest Film Director

 Nimoy also directed himself in a larger role as Spock in the blockbuster Star Trek IV: The Voyage Home (1986).

-Star Wars: Episode III: Revenge of the Sith (2005) George Lucas as Baron Papanoida.
+Star Wars: Episode III: Revenge of the Sith (2005) George Lucas dressed in alien garb as Baron Papanoida.

 Staying Alive (1983) Sylvester Stallone as a man on the street who bumped into Tony Monero (John Travolta).